Shelley Duvall, star of ‘The Shining,’ dead at 75 - KVIA

 “My dear, sweet, wonderful life partner and friend left us,” Gilroy said.
 “Too much suffering lately, now she’s free.
 Fly away, beautiful Shelley.”

-Known for her thin physique, large expressive eyes and powerful performances, Duvall was a standout playing opposite in Jack Nicholson in the horror film “The Shining” and Robin Williams in the comedy “Popeye.”
+Known for her thin physique, large expressive eyes and powerful performances, Duvall was a standout playing opposite Jack Nicholson in the iconic 1980 horror film “The Shining” and Robin Williams in the comedy “Popeye” that same year.

 But hardcore fans of cinema also recognized her for her professional partnership with acclaimed filmmaker Altman, who first cast her as the love interest in the 1970 film, “Brewster McCloud.”